yousefalshaikh17/protein_mesh_simulated_annealing/README.md

 `pip install --editable .`

-This will produce a directory called 'ffeamesh.egg-info', do not move, rename or delete this directory.
+This will produce a directory called 'tetmeshtools.egg-info', do not move, rename or delete this directory.

 Make the documentation run doxygen